HopeforJustice/main/src/plugins/shortpixel-image-optimiser/readme.txt

     You can learn more about it here:
     <a href="https://shortpixel.com/api-tools">https://shortpixel.com/api-tools</a>

-= Can I use ShortPixel WP plugin on a localhost installation? =
+= Can I use the ShortPixel WP plugin on a localhost installation? =
     Unfortunately not :-(
     But you can use either our command line tool or our web tool
     <a href="https://shortpixel.com/web-tool-docs">https://shortpixel.com/web-tool-docs</a>